xw-yao/Code-server-Setup/README.md

 ### License

 MIT for this guide.
 Use freely.
-If this saved you from a “renderer failed to load” rabbit hole, a ⭐ on your repo would make my day.